Arrow–Debreu model: In finance

+Breeden and Litzenberger's work in 1978 established the latter, more general use of state prices in finance.

-Since the work of Breeden and Lizenberger in 1978, a large number of researchers have used options to extract Arrow–Debreu prices for a variety of applications in financial economics.
+Since their work, a large number of researchers have used options to extract Arrow–Debreu prices for a variety of applications in financial economics.

+Analogously, for a continuous random variable indicating a continuum of possible states, the value is found by integrating over the state price density.

 Accounting for the existence of money

 No theory of money is offered here, and it is assumed that the economy works without the help of a good serving as medium of exchange.